Search

 It’s time to keep heading north to spend two days in Penang.
 Penang is actually an island connected to the mainland of Malaysia by more than one bridge.

 Its main area is George Town, where we also find strong evidence of the colonial era.
-Penang has a lot to explore, but the highlights are undoubtedly its street art, which has made the city even more famous, and the incredible Kek Lok Si temple.
-But Penang’s attractions don’t stop there, as it is one of the most famous places in Malaysia to try street food.
+Penang has a lot to explore!
+The highlights are its street art, which has made the city even more famous, and the incredible Kek Lok Si temple.

 How to spend 2 days in Penang Kek Lok Si Temple